manuelbarbas/primodium/README.md

 # Known bugs

 - Factories can only transfer resources or crafted items that their recipes support to the next tile.
 Such resources are stuck in the factories otherwise.
+- Need to check whether research is unlocked before allowing user to build.

 # Components